-- Disputes that happened before the insurance are usually not covered, in this case you should look at taking out after the event insurance (ATE) which is often known as ‘no-win, no-fee’.
+- Disputes that happened before the insurance are usually not covered, in which case you should look at taking out after the event insurance (ATE), often known as 'no-win, no-fee'.

 - Compensation you're ordered to pay is not usually covered in legal protection insurance, even though you may be covered for legal fees and costs.

 - Disputes that can be state funded, such as criminal trials for instance may not be covered, the Legal Aid Agency in England and Wales would be likely to cover these kinds of disputes instead.